 The New York Times reports Curt Flood will challenge the reserve clause by suing major league baseball.
 The Cardinals' outfielder's case, which will ultimately be appealed unsuccessfully in the U.S. Supreme Court, will pave the way for the players to overturn baseball's reserve clause in their attempt to gain free agency.

-Melissa Ludtke, female Sports Illustrated sports writer, files suit against major league baseball, the Yankees and New York City officials for denying her access to the locker room to interview players during the World Series.
+Melissa Ludtke, female Sports Illustrated sports writer, files suit against major league baseball, the Yankees, and New York City officials for denying her access to the locker room to interview players during the World Series.
+In September, a federal judge will rule that the Bronx Bombers can no longer enforce an MLB policy that bans female reporters the locker rooms on the grounds it violates the Equal Protection Clause of the 14th Admendment, by giving an unfair advantage to males.

 Sending a huge dust cloud down the Ohio River, Cinergy Field, formerly known as Riverfront Stadium, is imploded with 1,275 pounds of explosives.
 The former home of the Reds was the site where Hank Aaron tied Ruth's career home run record on Opening Day in 1974, and Pete Rose broke Ty Cobb's all-time hits record in 1985.